polyaxon/polyaxon/site/docs/resources/vision.md

 ---
 title: "Vision"
 sub_link: "vision"
-meta_title: "Vision - Polyaxon's vision is to provide an enterprise grade platform For Machine Learning and Deep Learning Life Cycle"
+meta_title: "Vision - Polyaxon's vision is to provide an enterprise-grade platform For Machine Learning and Deep Learning Life Cycle"
 meta_description: "Polyaxon's master plan is to replace disparate tools and applications with a Single Platform pre-configured to work by default across the entire Machine Learning lifecycle."
 visibility: public
 status: published